-Sure, paying more for your mattress will likely provide you with “better” materials, whether this references quality (Talalay latex vs. manmade latex, for example), lack of chemicals (such as organic, natural bedding, instead of options laced with VOCs—we’ll talk about this shortly), and more.
+Sure, paying more for your mattress will likely provide you with “better” materials, whether this references quality (Talalay latex vs. manmade latex, for example), lack of chemicals (such as organic, natural bedding, instead of options laced with VOCs—we’ll talk about this shortly), as but a couple of examples.
 However, higher price and better materials don’t necessarily translate into a better night’s sleep.

 “Higher price and better materials doesn’t necessarily translate into a better night’s sleep.”

 In fact, an in-depth 2014 New York Times article found that a $540 mattress performed on par with a $5,000 one!

-At this point, you should have a solid idea about whether or not you’re going to purchase a mattress online, which company might best match your preferences, and how to make sure your needs are met.
-Now, let’s really drive it home and help you figure out which mattress materials best suit you.
+At this point, you should have a solid grasp on whether or not you’re going to purchase a mattress online, which company might best match your preferences, and how to make sure your needs are met.
+Now, let’s really drive it home and help you figure out which mattress materials might best suit you.